More affordable housing planned for Rutland

 The Housing Trust of Rutland County is pursuing a new location that would bring 20 new units of affordable housing to the area, according to executive director Elizabeth Kulas.

-“We are looking to develop 20 micro-units, which are small 325 square feet, approximately, individual, independent apartments that are intended to be long-term — you sign a year lease — that would hopefully have subsidy on them so it’s affordable to the individual living there and have space on site and partnerships in place to provide services onsite to the folks who are living there.
+“We are looking to develop 20 micro-units, which are small 325-square-feet, approximately, individual, independent apartments that are intended to be long-term — you sign a year lease — that would hopefully have (a) subsidy on them so it’s affordable to the individual living there, and have space on site and partnerships in place to provide services onsite to the folks who are living there.
 The intended population would be Rutland’s most vulnerable,” she said.

 Because it involved ongoing real estate negotiations, Kulas said she couldn’t provide many details.